KevinGreene/drools-optaplanner-talk/sections/why_drools.md

-Why should you use drools?
+Why should you use Drools?

 Complicated contracts